dotnet/docs-aspire/docs/azure/integrations-overview.md

 #### What to expect from the examples

-All of the examples in this section assume that you've installed the `Aspire.Hosting.Azure` package and imported the <xref:Aspire.Hosting.Azure> namespace.
-Additionally, the examples assume you've created an <xref:Aspire.Hosting.IDistributedApplicationBuilder> instance:
+All the examples in this section assume that you're using the <xref:Aspire.Hosting.Azure> namespace.
+Additionally, the examples assume you have an <xref:Aspire.Hosting.IDistributedApplicationBuilder> instance:

 ```csharp
 using Aspire.Hosting.Azure;